dhis2/training-docs/content/design_for_data_use/tg_OUGs.md

 ![oug-final-check](images/ougs/oug-final-check.png)

-#### STOP - Perform Exercise 6
+#### STOP - Perform Exercise 5

 ### Create the OU group sets via maintenance

-To finalize this process, you would normally have to create at least one more group; however the steps you follow are the same as what we have shown now.
-Instead, we will use the group you just made plus existing groups in order to create an org unit group set.
+To finalize this process, you would normally have to create at least one more org unit group; however the steps you follow are the same as what we have shown now.
+Instead, we will use the org unit group you just made plus existing groups in order to create an ***org unit group set***.
 Within the group set, exclusivity is a key principle.
-Ideally, each of the org units should be within one of the org unit groups belonging to the group set as well.
+This means an org unit should not belong to more then one org unit group within an org unit group set.
+Also, each of the org units in the entire system should be within one of the org unit groups belonging to the group set as well.
+This is so when we perform analysis with this org unit groups and group sets, we are not exlcuding org units from our totals.

 Navigate to org unit group set and create a new one within maintenance (maintenance -> organisation unit -> add new org unit group set).